droonga/droonga.org/tutorial/plugin-development/handler/index.md

   "inReplyTo": "(message id)",
   "statusCode": 200,
   "type": "countRecords.result",
-  "body": [10, 10, 10]
+  "body": [10, 10]
 }
 ~~~

+If there are 2 partitions and 20 records are stored evenly, the array will have two elements like above.
+It means that a partition has 10 records and another one also has 10 records.

-We're going to create a plugin to accept such a request and return a response like above.
+We're going to create a plugin to accept such requests and return such responses.

 ### Directory structure